 If you’re applying for a conventional or non-government-backed mortgage, a 20% down payment is generally required.
 If you don’t have that much saved up, lenders will require you to purchase mortgage insurance, also known as Principal Mortgage Insurance (PMI).
 Borrowers who put less than 20% down are generally at a higher risk for foreclosure because they have “less to lose”.
 In other words, the smaller down payment makes it easier for a borrower to default if their finances get tight.
 The PMI goes into a general pool used by the Federal Government to offset losses from defaulted government backed mortgages.
-This allows the lender to offer a more competitive rate since some of the risk is offset through the PMI.
+This allows mortgage lenders to offer a more competitive rate since some of the risk is offset through the PMI.
 According to the Mortgage Bankers Association, foreclosures can cost lenders “30% to 60% of the outstanding loan balance.”

 How Much Does it Cost?